bcb-unl/run_dbcan/README.md

 </p>

 ## Update
+5/12/2025:
+`dev-dbcan` branch is used to test new function and fix issues.
+After testing, this branch will be merged into main branch and update docker/conda/pypi.
+If you want to use those beta-function, please replace the code folder (dbcan) with your current package.

 3/16/2025:
 1. Rewrite the structure of <a href="https://github.com/linnabrown/run_dbcan">run_dbcan 4.0</a> (suggested by Haidong), using object-oriented programming (OOP) to improve maintainability and readability.